SamReeve96/Acetate-Dissertation-Prototype-/README.md

 Acetate will enable users to annotate webpages with comments to provide feedback on website design.

+## Tutorial
+New to Acetate?
+Check out the brief tutorial [here!](https://acetate-34616.web.app/Tutorial/) (This page will also automatically load when the extension is installed)

 ## Contribution guide
 Acetate would love your help!
 If you'd like to know more about the process of contributing to Acetate please read more here: [CONTRIBUTING.md](https://github.com/SamReeve96/Acetate/blob/master/CONTRIBUTING.md)